prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

     - Client Id & secret credentials to call the external OAuth provider (If the external OAuth provider introspect URL is protected)
     - Scopes that you would like to allow for API Security definitions.

-Create a OAuth provider resource by logging in in the provider organisation
+Create a OAuth provider resource by logging in in the provider organization
     - Org -> resource -> OAuth provider

 The OAuth provider can be created using the command and with the APIConnect toolkit: